 interferes with another protein HCV uses to reproduce.

-for some people with genotype 3.
+people with genotype 3.
 Genotype 1 is the most common type in Europe.

-Harvoni can be
+Harvoni can be used by

 people being treated for hepatitis C for the first time (known as ‘treatment-naive’)

 and for retreatment of people who were not cured with previous interferon-based